 What is a self-evaluation?

 A self-evaluation, also called a self-assessment, is a part of an employee performance review.
 It gives you the opportunity to assess your contributions to the company, areas where you’re best performing, and ways you can improve your work.
 This portion of the performance review allows you to identify areas for improvement, celebrate your successes, and determine how to align your performance with your manager’s expectations.
 Most companies ask employees to conduct a self-evaluation once a year.
+With Fellow make it easy to do a self-evaluation by having all your notes, action items, feedback, and goals in one place.

 Track your progress